Samueal07/Stable_Diffusion_Architecture/README.md

 - **Decoder:** Model for generating realistic images from latent representations.
 - **Latent Diffusion Models:** Implementation of Stable Diffusion models with simplified math as defined in the DDPM paper.
 - **Text-to-Image:** Capability to generate images from textual descriptions.
-- **Image-to-Image:** Ability to transform input images into new images.
-- **Inpainting:** Reconstruction of images with missing or damaged parts.

 ## Getting Started